apemax/RMQG/README.md

 x   Number of questions to output.

 Examples:
-RMQG -o 1 2 10 list //Outputs a list of 10 whole number addition questions.
+RMQG -o -b -a 10 list //Outputs a list of 10 whole number addition questions.

 ## Building